TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 17/Matthew 17.18.md

 ---

-And Jesus rebuked him; and the demon went out of him: and the boy was cured from that hour.
+Jesus rebuked him, the demon went out of him, and the boy was cured from that hour.